cschreib/lxgui/README.md

 ## Front-end and back-ends

-In developing this library, I have tried to make use of as few external libraries as possible, so compiling it is rather easy.
 Using CMake, you can compile using the command line, or create projects files for your favorite IDE.
 The front-end GUI library itself only depends on [Lua](http://www.lua.org/) (>5.1), [sol2](https://github.com/ThePhD/sol2) (included as a submodule), [utfcpp](https://github.com/nemtrif/utfcpp) (included as a submodule), and [fmtlib](https://github.com/fmtlib/fmt) (included as submodule).
 XML parsing is done using a custom library included in this repository.

 Available rendering back-ends: